diegogerwig/42_django_piscine/README.md

 Summary: Or how a simple Django project can turn you into a black belt in permission and user management!

 ## Module 07 ADVANCED
+Summary: Today, we will discover some of Django’s advanced functionalities.

 ## Module 08 FINAL